eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 **OpenShift-specific feature: create workspace objects in a personal namespace**

-When Che is deployed on OpenShift in mullti-user mode, there is an additional option that allows creating workspace objects **on behalf of the currenlty logged-in user**, instead of using the configured user described above.
+When Che is deployed on OpenShift in multi-user mode, there is an additional option that allows creating workspace objects **on behalf of the currently logged-in user**, instead of using the configured user described above.
 Refer to the [OpenShift Admin Guide](openshift-admin-guide#create-workspace-objects-in-personal-namespaces) for more details about how it works.

 ## Storage Overview